What is egalitarianism or an egalitarian?

 The correct definition of egalitarianism

 Egalitarianism is the unbiblical belief that male and female are equal.
 They wrongfully believe that all people are entitled to equal rights and opportunities.
 They wrongfully believe that all people are equal politically and socially.
-They also sinfully believe men and women share an equality of interchangeable roles in church, the home, the workplace, and society.
+They also sinfully believe men and women share an equality of interchangeable roles in church, the home, the workplace, and/or society.1

 Egalitarianism and feminism are synonymous.
 A female egalitarian is a feminist, and a feminist is an egalitarian.
 They are two of the same.
 A man, or perhaps better said, a male proponent of egalitarianism is an egalitarian and a pro-feminist.